7 Golf Records That Will Fall Before 2030

 Jordan Spieth was only five months older than Woods when he won the 2015 Masters.
 And we’re already seeing amateurs like Nick Dunlap win Tour events.

-With how strong college golf is at this point, I think this record is bound to fall eventually.
+With how strong college golf is at this point, I think this record is bound to fall eventually, though we haven’t had any threats in 2025 or 2026.

 What other records do you think will fall by the wayside this decade?